 Who invented broadband Internet?

 one kind of mobile broadband.
-But that term can also mean using a desktop or laptop computer over a cellphone network with a plug-in dongle.
+But the "mobile broadband" can also mean using a desktop or laptop computer over a cellphone network with a plug-in dongle.

 Broadband over cellphone networks